-The weights were taken after each dough was sealed in a container.
-Then the mixing was done, and weights were recorded on 20-minute intervals for a total of 2 hours.
-This strict process and the fact the containers were kept sealed through all 2 hours means that the yeast was undisturbed during its fermentation process and any weight loss recorded in those two hours would be from yeast's activity and based on what was the additive which was associated with it.
-No outside influences impacted the activity of the saccharomyces cerevisiae.
+The weights were taken after they were sealed in the container, then the mixing was done and weights were recorded on 20 minute intervals for a total of 2 hours.
+This strict process and the fact the containers were kept always sealed through all 2 hours means that the yeast was undisturbed during its fermentation process and any weight loss recorded in those two hours would be from yeast's activity and based on what was the additive which was associated with it and no outside influences impacted the activity of the saccharomyces cerevisiae.